Sleighs/CashFlowJs/README.md

 **Cash Flow Js** is an adaptation of the Cash Flow 101 board game with additional gameplay options and rule customization that allows for many unique ways to play.

-### "Fake money.
-Real Lessons"
+* Practice real world investing.
+* Employ financial strategies.

-Practice real world investing, employing financial strategies, and leveraging assets and liabilaties.
+* Leverage assets and liabilaties.

 Preview at https://sleighs.github.io/CashFlowJs/